Please visit https://forward.ny.gov/ for updated COVID-19 guidelines.

 • Responsible Parties must provide appropriate cleaning and disinfection supplies for shared and frequently touched surfaces and encourage employees to use these supplies, following manufacturers’ instructions, before and after use of these surfaces, followed by hand hygiene.

 • Responsible Parties must conduct regular cleaning and disinfection of the site and more frequent cleaning and disinfection for high risk areas used by many individuals and for frequently touched surfaces.
 Cleaning and disinfection must be rigorous and ongoing and should occur at least after each shift, daily, or more frequently as needed.
-Please refer to DOH’s “Interim Guidance for Cleaning and Disinfection of Public and Private Facilities for COVID-19” for detailed instructions on how to clean and disinfect facilities.

 o Responsible Parties must ensure regular cleaning and disinfection of restrooms.
 Restrooms should be cleaned and disinfected more often depending on frequency of use.